 Depending on when you join the team or how well the company is performing, you need to acknowledge a hard truth: You might not always get paid on the standard schedule.
 Geoff Donaker, the former chief operating officer at Yelp, says you should prepare to survive a three- to six-month period with no salary and assume your equity is worth zero.

-While this might not happen, having the right resources and savings in place could make the overall startup experience a little less stressful.
+While this might not be the case, having the right resources and savings in place could make the overall startup experience a little less stressful.

 2. What Can I Learn?